pvn25/vrajplugin/README.md

 (step 3) Then, in order to facilitate the tracking of the progress, the third window shows the progress and summary of the extracted data (Figure).

+For more detail information you can go to: https://www.youtube.com/watch?v=XBZbrG5oUHQ